lel4866/CompareONEToIB.cs/README.md

 and selecting the account that holds the trades you want to compare with, then clicking the Export button and saving the file.
 **Make sure that the Report Type dropdown is set to Detail.**

-This is what the data looks like:
+This is what the ONE data looks like:

 ```
 ONE Detail Report